There’s one aspect, though, that has grown tremendously in importance in the recent years – user experience.

 But, there’s so much more that you can do with broken links.

 In this post, you’ll get to see 5 more creative ways of leveraging broken links and creating an effective link building campaign.

 1. Score A-one encyclopedia inbound links from this authoritative source

 If you’re a curious marketer, you must have definitely visited Wikipedia while searching for information on the internet.

-But, let me show you how it’s possible to do create an effective link building campaign from this authoritative source and get tons of targeted traffic.
+But let me show you how it’s possible to do create an effective link building campaign from this authoritative source to get tons of targeted traffic.
 You also get second-tier natural inbound links from web pages that link to the Wikipedia page where you get listed.

 There are 3 ways to find these dead link opportunities.

 1. Directly search for them under Wikipedia’s article that lists dead external links.

 2. Use a simple string on search engines like: